Templates · Net Worth

 What should I include in my net worth calculation?

-Include all financial accounts (checking, savings, investments, retirement), real estate equity, vehicle value (Kelley Blue Book), crypto holdings, and valuable personal property worth over $1,000.
-For liabilities, include all debts: mortgage, student loans, car loans, credit cards, and personal loans.
+All financial accounts (checking, savings, investments, retirement), real estate equity, vehicle value (use Kelley Blue Book), crypto, and personal property worth over $1,000.
+For debts, include everything: mortgage, student loans, car loans, credit cards, personal loans.

 Is it normal to have a negative net worth?

-Yes, especially for young adults with student loans or recent homebuyers.
+Totally normal, especially if you are young with student loans or just bought a home.
 The average net worth for Americans under 35 is around $76,000, but the median is much lower.
-Focus on the trend — your net worth should increase over time as you pay down debt and build assets.
+What matters is the trend — your net worth should grow over time as you pay down debt and build up assets.

 How often should I update my net worth?

-Monthly is ideal for active tracking.
-At minimum, update quarterly.
-Consistency matters more than frequency — pick a schedule and stick with it.
-Clarity updates your net worth automatically as connected accounts sync.
+Monthly is great if you want to stay engaged.
+Quarterly works too.
+Consistency matters more than frequency — just pick a schedule and stick with it.
+Clarity updates your net worth automatically as your connected accounts sync.

 Should I include my car in my net worth?

-Include it, but use realistic values (Kelley Blue Book trade-in value, not retail).
-Include the remaining car loan as a liability.
-Be aware that vehicles depreciate, so your car's contribution to net worth decreases over time.
+Yes, but be realistic about the value (use Kelley Blue Book trade-in, not retail).
+Include the remaining car loan on the liabilities side.
+Just know that cars depreciate, so their contribution to your net worth shrinks over time.

 Related templates